Inbibo/adonisfx_docs/docs/documentation/maya/muscle.md

 Once the AdnMuscle deformer is created, it is possible to add and remove new attachments to the system.

 - **Add attachments**:
-    1. Select the transform nodes (one or more) to be assigned as attachments to the AdnRibbonMuscle.
+    1. Select the transform nodes (one or more) to be assigned as attachments to the AdnMuscle.
     2. Select the mesh that has the AdnMuscle deformer applied.
     3. Press the ![Add Attachments button](images/adn_add_attachment.png){width=40px} button in the AdonisFX shelf or press *Add Attachments* in the AdonisFX menu from the Edit Muscle submenu.
 - **Remove attachments**:
-    1. Select one or more transform nodes that are assigned as attachments to the Muscle.
+    1. Select one or more transform nodes that are assigned as attachments to the muscle.
     2. Select the mesh that has the AdnMuscle deformer applied.
     3. Press the ![Remove Attachments button](images/adn_remove_attachment.png){width=40px} button in the AdonisFX shelf or press *Remove Attachments* in the AdonisFX menu from the Edit Muscle submenu.
     4. Alternatively, if only the mesh with the AdnMuscle deformer is selected, when pressing the ![Remove Attachments button](images/adn_remove_attachment.png){width=40px} button, all attachments will be removed.

 ## Slide on Segment Constraint

-Additionally to all previously mentioned constraints, ribbon muscles can have an additional, optional constraint that can define a segment over which the muscle will slide.
+Additionally to all previously mentioned constraints, muscles can have an additional, optional constraint that can define a segment over which the muscle will slide.

 - **Add Segment**:
     1. Select the transform nodes (two or more if this is the first segment to be added) from which a segment would be created for the muscle to slide on.